Why Control Ventilation Matters is Schools

 ADDITIONAL RESOURCES

-There is acknowledgment that Indoor Air Quality is a big concern in schools, and the importance of having the correct ventilation.
+There is an acknowledgment that Indoor Air Quality is a big concern in schools and the importance of having the correct ventilation.
 The following resources and tools have been created to address this important topic:

 REFERENCES